Optometric services

 The following services are covered only for eligible persons.
 Certain restrictions apply.
 To obtain these services, you have to present your valid Health Insurance Card.
 Recipients of financial assistance program with claim slip (carnet de réclamation) and persons age 60 to 64 must also present their valid claim slip (carnet de réclamation).

-- Reimbursement of $250 following the purchase of eyeglasses or contact lenses for children under 18: See the webpage Eyeglasses and contact lenses for children.
+• Reimbursement following the purchase of eyeglasses or contact lenses for children under 18: See the webpage Eyeglasses and contact lenses for children.

 Restrictions concerning examinations